brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 We just touched the surface of the capabilities of DeepSpeed.
 Other components of DeepSpeed that should be taken into account are:
 - [Autotuning](https://www.deepspeed.ai/tutorials/autotuning/) allows for the automatic finetuning of the allocation of computing (shards/layers) to processors, and is useful in very large models or large clusters;
+- [Model Parallelism](https://www.deepspeed.ai/training/#model-parallelism) for implementation of custom tensor parallelism for the models that are not implemented in DeepSpeed;
+- [Activation Partitioning](https://www.deepspeed.ai/training/#activation-checkpointing-api) reduces the memory consumed by activations during model parallel training, by storing these activations in a partitioned state after the forward pass, and doing an allgather right before they are needed again on the backward propagation;
 - [Model Checkpointing](https://deepspeed.readthedocs.io/en/latest/model-checkpointing.html), applied on large runs that are prune to failures or interrupts;
 - [Mixture of Experts](https://www.deepspeed.ai/tutorials/mixture-of-experts/)  for sparsity during inference.
 See the [API here](https://deepspeed.readthedocs.io/en/latest/moe.html);
 - [Using pre-trained models for inference](https://www.deepspeed.ai/tutorials/inference-tutorial/) for integrating Hugging Face models into DeepSpeed;